KDE/digikam-doc/getting_started/installation.rst

     The macOS Security and Privacy Panel with the Files and Folders Access Rights

-- **Full Disk**: This right is mandatory if you use gPhoto2 driver to access on system places to communicate with the device.
+- **Full Disk**: You must allow digiKam to access data from other applications if you use the gPhoto2 driver to communicate with your camera.

 .. figure:: images/macos_privacy_fulldisk.webp
     :width: 400px
     :alt:
     :align: center

-    The macOS Security and Privacy Panel with the Full Disk Access Rights
+    The macOS Security and Privacy Panel with the Full Disk Access Permissions

-- **Photos**: if you want to share Apple Photos collection from your personal account, you will needs to turn on these rights.
+- **Photos**: You must allow digiKam to access your photos if you want digiKam to include the Apple Photos collection in your personal account.

 .. figure:: images/macos_privacy_photos.webp
     :width: 400px
     :alt:
     :align: center

-    The macOS Security and Privacy Panel with the Photos Access Rights
+    The macOS Security and Privacy Panel with the Photos Access Permissions

 .. note::

-    At first start, if you point your collection on the standard Apple Photo library, MacOS will ask you automatically to grant access on this content.
+    When digiKam is first run, if you point your collection to the standard Apple Photo library, MacOS will automatically ask you to grant access to the library.

     .. figure:: images/macos_grant_access_photos.webp
         :width: 400px